-Undescended testes (known medically as cryptorchidism) occur when one or both testicles do not reach the scrotum and remain inside the abdomen or groin (inguinal canal).
-In New Zealand, the condition may occurs in up to 4% of new-born boys and occurs more commonly in premature babies.
+Undescended testes (known medically as cryptorchidism) occur when one or both testicles do not reach the scrotum and remain inside the boy’s abdomen or groin (inguinal canal).
+In New Zealand, the condition may occur in up to 4% of new-born boys and occurs more commonly in premature babies.

-In the majority of cases, a testicle that is undescended at birth will naturally correct itself by the age of three months.
-If a testicle is still undescended after three months of age it is unlikely that it will descend naturally and surgery to move it to its correct position in the scrotum may be required.
+In most cases, a testicle that is undescended at birth will naturally correct itself by the age of three or four months.
+If a testicle is still undescended after four months of age it is unlikely that it will descend naturally and surgery to move the testicle to its correct position in the scrotum may be required.

 DiagnosisAn undescended testicle is usually detected at birth after a physical examination.
 It may be recommended that the condition is regularly monitored to see if the testicle does descend.
 This may be done by a Plunket nurse or GP.

 If the testicle has not descended by approximately three months of age, a referral to a specialist may be made.
 The doctor will carefully examine the scrotum, groin and abdomen to locate the testicle.
 If the testicle is unable to be moved into the scrotum, or it retracts immediately, a diagnosis of an undescended testicle is likely to be made.

 If an undescended testicle cannot be felt inside the abdomen by physical examination, surgery may be required for a diagnosis.

 TreatmentSurgery for undescended testes and is usually performed within the first year after birth.
 The testicle is returned to its normal position in the scrotum during an operation called an orchidopexy.
 This operation is performed under a general anaesthetic, usually as a day-stay procedure.
 An overnight stay in hospital may be required in some cases.